 Step 3 – Avoid Communicating With The Defendant

-Unfortunately, insurance companies and the lawyers of the defendant will often attempt to goad the plaintiff into disclosing information or taking a settlement.
+Unfortunately, insurance companies and the defendant’s lawyers will often attempt to goad the plaintiff into disclosing information or taking a settlement.
 In short, please don’t fall victim to their predatory tactics.
 If the “other side” attempts to communicate with you, don’t do so alone.
 Either bring our attorneys into the mix or avoid the conversation entirely.
-You are under no obligation to consult with the defendant, their representation, or their insurance company outside of the courtroom.
+You are under no obligation to consult with the defendant, their representation, or their insurance company outside the courtroom.
 Just don’t do it.

 Step 4 – Do Not Accept A Low Settlement